PayString/rfcs/payid/src/spec/payid-discovery.md

 # Introduction
-   PayID Discovery is used to transform a PayID URI [PAYID-URI][] into a URL (defined below as a PayID Discovery URL) that can then be used by higher-order protocols to discover metadata about a service provider.
+   PayID Discovery is used to transform a PayID URI [PAYID-URI][] into a URL (defined below as a PayID Discovery URL) that can then be used by higher-order protocols to discover metadata about a PayID-enabled service provider.

-   This document specifies two modes of PayID discovery: one using Webfinger [RFC7033][] to resolve a corresponding PayID Discovery URL from a PayID using an interactive fashion.
-The second modes uses a manual, fallback mechanism to assemble a PayID Discovery URL from a PayID by-hand.
+   This document specifies two modes of PayID discovery: one using Webfinger [RFC7033][] to resolve a corresponding PayID Discovery URL from a PayID using an interactive protocol.
+The second mode uses a manual mechanism to assemble a PayID Discovery URL from a PayID by-hand.

-   In 'interactive' mode, a PayID can be presented to a service endpoint that supports PayID Discovery.
+   In 'interactive' mode, a PayID can be presented to a Webfinger-enabled service endpoint that supports PayID Discovery.
 The resource returns a Webfinger-compliant JavaScript Object Notation (JSON) [RFC4627][] object that can be used to perform PayID Discovery as defined in section 4.1 of this document.

-   Conversely, in "fallback" mode, a PayID can be decomposed into a URL, without any intermediate server interaction, by simply transposing portions of a PayID URI into a URL format.
+   As an alternative, "manual" mode MAY be used to decompose a PayID into a URL, without any intermediate server interaction by simply transposing portions of a PayID URI into a URL format.
 This procedure is defined in section 4.2 of this document.

-   It should be noted that "fallback" mode does not allow divergence between the string characters in a PayID URI and any corresponding URL.
-Conversely, "interactive" mode does allow such divergence, and is thus more powerful.
-For example, in "fallback" mode, the PayID 'alice$example.com' MUST always map to the URL 'https://example.com/alice', whereas in "interactive" mode that same PayID URI can map to any arbitrary URL structure determined buy the service provider, such as 'https://example.com/users/alice'.
+   It should be noted that "manual" mode does not allow divergence between the string characters in a PayID URI and any corresponding PayID URL.
+   Interactive mode, on the other hand, does allow such divergence, and is thus more powerful.
+For example, in manual mode, the PayID 'alice$example.com' MUST always map to the URL 'https://example.com/alice', whereas in interactive mode that same PayID URI can map to any arbitrary URL structure determined by the service provider, such as 'https://example.com/users/alice'.

    Information returned via PayID Discovery might be used for direct human consumption (e.g., looking up someone's Bitcoin address), or it might be used by systems to help carry out some operation (e.g., facilitating, with additional security mechanisms, protocols to support compliance or other legal requirements necessary to facilitate a payment).

    The information returned via this protocol is intended to be static in nature.
-As such, PayID Discovery is not intended to be used to return dynamic information like a payment account balance or the current status of an account.
+As such, PayID Discovery is not intended to be used to return dynamic information like a payment account balance or the current status of a payment account.

    PayID Discovery is designed to be used across many applications.
 Use of PayID Discovery is illustrated in the examples in Section 3 and